DominicTobias/go-ordered-map/README.md

 [![Build Status](https://travis-ci.org/wk8/go-ordered-map.svg?branch=master)](https://travis-ci.org/wk8/go-ordered-map)

 This is a fork of https://github.com/wk8/go-ordered-map to use generics for performance reasons.
+As such it requires Go 1.18+.

 # Goland Ordered Maps